A Monte Carlo simulation of ion transport at finite temperatures: Collision frequency

-Explicit calculation of (\ref{nidef}) is possible for specific cross sections and gas velocity distribution functions.
-We will assume that the background gas is in equilibrium at the temperature $T$, so it may be described by a Maxwellian velocity distribution function (MVDF).
-Introducing (the most probable) gas thermal velocity $w=\left(2kT/M\right)^{1/2}$, where $M$ is the mass of gas molecules and $k$ is the Boltzmann constant and after integration over solid angles, expression (\ref{nidef}) can be transformed to
+Explicit calculation of the collision frequency (\ref{nidef}) is only possible for specific cross sections and gas velocity distribution functions.
+In the following we will assume that the background gas is in equilibrium at temperature $T$, so that is described by a Maxwell velocity distribution function (MVDF)

+where the most probable gas thermal velocity is $w=\left(2kT/M\right)^{1/2}$, $M$ is the mass of the gas particle, $k$ is the Boltzmann constant and $T$ the temperature.
+After angular integration, expression (\ref{nidef}) transforms into

-This expression is valid only for non-zero velocities of the ion.
-A similar expression can be derived for the ion velocity equal to zero, but this case is rarely encountered and will not be considered explicitly here.
-Alternatively, one can determine $\nu(0)$ as the limiting case $v\rightarrow 0$ of (\ref{def_kolizionav}).
+A similar expression may be derived for the ion velocity identically equal to zero, but this case is not encountered in realistic simulations and will not be considered explicitly here.
+One can alternatively determine $\nu(0)$ as the limiting case $v\rightarrow 0$ of (\ref{def_kolizionav}).

 It is possible to convert the integral of the type (\ref{def_kolizionav}), to give the following expression for the collision frequency when ion velocities are much gre\-a\-ter than the thermal gas velocity (see appendix for details):